Frequently Asked Questions For Future Residents

 - What is Mooov-In?

-- What should I bring when I Mooov-In?
+- What should I bring with me to live on campus?

 - I completed a housing application last year and I was offered admission through the CAP program.
 Do I need to pay the $50 application fee again when I apply for housing this year?